intelsdi-x/snap-plugin-collector-facter/README.md

-# snap collector plugin - facter
+# Snap collector plugin - facter
-This plugin collects facts about nodes (systems) such as hardware details, network settings, OS type and version, IP addresses, MAC addresses, SSH keys and more from Facter and converts them into snap metrics.
+This plugin collects facts about nodes (systems) such as hardware details, network settings, OS type and version, IP addresses, MAC addresses, SSH keys and more from Facter and converts them into Snap metrics.

-It's used in the [snap framework](http://github.com:intelsdi-x/snap).
+It's used in the [Snap framework](http://github.com:intelsdi-x/snap).

 1. [Getting Started](#getting-started)
   * [System Requirements](#system-requirements)